 - Legal Research & Writing Assistants are chosen from rising second-year students who are adept in legal research and writing, have a good academic record, and show financial need.

-- Faculty Research Assistants are chosen by individual faculty members on the basis of financial need, academic record, and interest in research.
+- Faculty Research Assistants are chosen by individual faculty members based on financial need, academic record, and interest in research.
 They assist members of the faculty in research projects.

-- Library Reference Assistants and Information Technology Assistants are chosen on the basis of financial need, academic ability, and skill in legal research.
+- Library Reference Assistants and Information Technology Assistants are chosen based on financial need, academic ability, and skill in legal research.
 These assistants help staff, at a professional level, with critical service functions.